webplatform/docs/css/properties/background/index.md

 |CSS percentages=see individual properties
 |Values={{CSS Property Value
 |Data Type=<background-color> <background-position> <background-size> <background-repeat> <background-clip> <background-origin> <background-attachment> <background-image>
-|Description=The background property is a shorthand property for setting the color, position, size, repeat, clip, origin, attachment, and/or image on a p
+|Description=The background property is a shorthand property for setting the color, position, size, repeat, clip, origin, attachment, and/or image of the element.

+color - Any of the values available to <background-color>.
+The default value is . position - Any of the values available to <background-position>.
+The default value is . size - Any of the values available to <background-size>.
+The default value is . repeat - Any of the values available to <background-repeat>.
+The default value is . clip - Any of the values available to <background-clip>.
+The default value is . origin - Any of the values available to <background-origin>.
+The default value is . attachment - Any of the values available to <background-attachment>.
+The default value is . image - Any of the values available to <background-image>.
+The default value is .

 }}
 }}
 {{Examples_Section